-In granting an individual the title of Institute professor, the Faculty and Administration are indicating the special esteem in which that man or woman is held by his or her colleagues.
+In granting an individual the title of Institute professor, the Faculty and Administration are indicating the special esteem in which that individual is held by their colleagues.
 In addition to the prestige associated with the title, there are some more tangible features.
 An Institute professor has a distinctive measure of freedom to define the scope and nature of their responsibilities.
 Reporting directly to the Provost, rather than to a department head or School or College Dean, the Institute professor does not have regular departmental or School or College responsibilities.
 Appointment to an Institute professorship provides a special opportunity to work across departmental boundaries.
 Duties of the Institute professor are arranged between the individual and the Provost.

 The position recognizes accomplishment and leadership, both of high intellectual quality, in a member of the Institute Faculty.
 It honors those individual faculty members who have shown their greatness as participants in, and contributors to, the intellectual and educational life of the Institute.
 They possess the qualities of mind and character that are most admired among the Faculty and that faculty members most seek to emulate.

 The position recognizes accomplishments of two kinds: